inveniosoftware/docs-invenio-rdm/docs/develop/architecture/records.md

 There's three different types of drafts:

-- **New draft**: The initial draft when no record versions has been published.
+- **New draft**: The initial draft when no record versions have been published.
-- **Edit draft**: A draft of an published record version (used when editing an already published record)
+- **Edit draft**: A draft of a published record version (used when editing an already published record)
 - **Next draft**: A draft without a published record version that is not the initial draft.